-- Understand some of the complexities of doing business in foreign markets. - Analyze the business environment of a foreign market and identify the business opportunities. - Understand how global challenges impact the role of businesses and their strategies. - Provide action-oriented plans to maximize opportunities that arise. - Understand and reflect on business decisions that have impact at a global level - Evaluate various entry strategies and co-ordinate the firm and the foreign market, in choosing between these strategies. - Communicate effectively both orally in presentation form and in writing. - Work effectively in teams
+- Understand some of the complexities of doing business in foreign markets. - Analyze the business environment of a foreign market and identify business opportunities. - Understand how global challenges impact the role of businesses and their strategies. - Provide action-oriented plans to maximize opportunities that arise. - Understand and reflect on business decisions that have impact at a global level. - Evaluate various entry strategies considering the firm and the foreign market, to choose between these strategies. - Communicate effectively both orally in presentation form and in writing. - Work effectively in teams.